Flomp/wanderer/docs/src/content/docs/getting-started/Installation.md

 While not recommended it is absolutely possible to install wanderer from source.

 ### Prerequisites
-1. git installed && `git clone https://github.com/Flomp/wanderer.git`
+1. git installed && `git clone https://github.com/Flomp/wanderer.git --branch v0.12.0 --single-branch`
 2. go >= 1.21.1 installed
 3. node >= 18.17.0 installed
+4. npm >= 8.15.0 installed

 ### meilisearch
 wanderer uses meilisearch without any further modifications.
 As a result, you can simply head over to [their website](https://www.meilisearch.com/docs/learn/getting_started/installation) and follow the instructions for your preferred platform.
 We assume that you put the binary in the `wanderer/search` directory.
 If you did not, adapt the launch script below accordingly.